j4zzcat/viewport/README.md

 * To get to the viewport, open a web browser and navigate to: http://localhost:8777/viewport.html.

+Under normal circumctences, the latecy is quite small, 0.5s to 1.0s for Unifi Protect livestreams, and 2s to 3s for RTPS livestreams.

 For Unifi Protect support, the program uses the excellent open source [Library](https://github.com/hjdhjd/unifi-protect)